antono/avi/README.md

 # 🔨 Installation

-If you'd like to give it a try before installing:
+If you'd like to give it a try before installing: `nix run github:antono/avi`
-`nix run github:spector700/Akari`

 ### Adding it as a flake

-1: Go to the flake.nix and add `Akari.url = "github:spector700/Akari"` to your
+1: Go to the flake.nix and add `avi.url = "github:antono/avi"` to your inputs.
-inputs.

 ```nix
 # flake